DragonL40/logseq/pages/Introduction to Computer Systems (356).md

 	- ## `mov` Instruction
 	- **Moves data between memory and processor register**
 	- Always provide the **LS-Byte address (little-endian)** of the desired data
-	- Size is explicitly defined by the inst
+	- Size is explicitly defined by the instruction suffix ('mov[bwlq]') used